mwmarkland/Things_Ive_Learned/scala.md

 I agree that a common use, seen with many web examples, has to do with lists of `Option` types.

 [Good link.](http://tfs/tfs/MayoClinic/IMA/Advanced%20Analytics)

+## Scala I/O

+I was (am) confused about the correct methods to use for I/O. You can access the Java ones, of course, but Scala does have a `scala.io` package.
+One thing that confused me when looking at `scala.io.Source` was that I couldn't seem to find the documentation for `fromFile()` on the web.
+I discovered that this interface doesn't exist in the *class Source* but is instead in the **object Source** denoted by the little icons next to the name `Source` in the API docs.
+I will have to think abou this some more.
+The object would be a singleton that must be created and available within the `scala.io` package.